DasParijat/Ringtail-DE/README.md

 		<ul>
 			(3/22/25)
 			<li>(Folders)
-			Creating and rearranging specific folders for scripts</li>
+			Creating and rearranging specific folders for scripts, removed sm_exitB.gd as it wasn't being used</li>
 		</ul>
 	<li>
 	<li>